Gatecoders/interviewer.ai/README.md

+> **IMPORTANT: USAGE RESTRICTIONS** ⚠️
+>
+> This is a portfolio project.
+The source code is public for demonstration purposes only.
+You are welcome to view and fork the repository to inspect the code, but you are **not permitted** to use, copy, modify, or distribute any part of this code in your own projects.
+All rights are reserved.

 Resume-JD Similarity & Interview Prep Platform

 Bridge the gap between your resume and your dream job by analyzing resume-job description fit and practicing with a dynamic AI interviewer.